indrajeetgiram/indrajeetgiram/README.md

 About me

-💼 FrontEnd Engineer at Razorpay
+💼 FrontEnd Engineer with expertise in angular and TypeScript,

-📈 Built github-readme-stats, verlyjs and more, 50m+ hits • 31K stars on GitHub
+📈 I’m looking to collaborate on web develpemet projects, as the front end dev, to learn new dimentions of the front end lifecycles

 ❤️ I love writing TypeScript, and building fun experiments on type-level

-💬 Ask me about anything here
+😉Always learning new things, improving the fundamentals, and making new projects. 🚀

-javascript typescript react graphql nodejs
+💬 How to reach me https://twitter.com/indracurious